Cairns Regional Council

 Yidinji Bones Laid to Rest

-Recalling my father’s friendship with Alan Oliver, as a Councillor I worked to develop my own relationship with the Yidinji people, holding a number of meetings with community leader Seith Fourmile, who later became known by the tribal name Gudju Gudju.
+Recalling my father’s friendship with Alan Oliver, as a Councillor I worked to develop my own relationship with the Yidinji people.
+I held a number of meetings with community leader Seith Fourmile, who later became known by the tribal name Gudju Gudju.

 I then had to progress the matter through council.
 I was fortunate that there was one council officer who handled cemeteries and was very helpful.

 I had many disagreements with Val Schier, including the way she seemed to feel obliged to adopt council officer’s reports.
-She did not like it when I provided scrutiny or criticism to such reports.
-However, I do believe she had a passion for social justice and looking after vulnerable members of the community I remember accompanying Val when she was providing some money from her Mayoral Fund to the special education unit at Woree High School to enable some of the children to go away on a trip It was a lovely gesture and certainly meant a lot to me at the time.
-I honestly believe if she had been more transparent as the caring person I believe she was and acted in a less aloof manner and demonstrated more humility she would have made real ‘connections’ a lot with more people.
+She did not like it when I provided scrutiny to, or criticism of such reports.
+However, I do believe Val had a passion for social justice and looking after vulnerable members of the community.
+I remember accompanying Val when she was providing some money from her Mayoral Fund to the Special Education Unit at Woree High School to enable some of the children to go away on a trip.
+It was a lovely gesture and certainly meant a lot to me at the time.
+I honestly believe if she had been more transparent as the caring person she was and acted in a less aloof manner she would have made real ‘connections’ with a lot more people.

 R.I.P.
 Tom Pyne